solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 by working through the tutorial journey.
 The guide provides experience with Windows and Linux infrastructures.

-With a configured development environment available, it is time to explore the various architecture and deployment options available when deploying an application and its corresponding PostgreSQL database.
+It is time to explore the various architecture and deployment options available when deploying an application and its corresponding PostgreSQL database.

 This chapter focuses on these subjects: